nvegater/nvegater.me/content/posts/refactor_kfe.md

 (optimization)                       \
                                       -->API_3-(change4)--->(change5)Client
 ```

+### Equation 1
+Current changes equation[^formula1]

-For "n" being the number of Web-Clients
-and "y" being the number of changes necessary
-to keep the Web-Clients in Sync with the database:
+[^formula1]: For "n" being the number of Web-Clients and "y" being the number of changes necessary to keep the Web-Clients in Sync with the database:

 `y = 2n + 1`

-Lets say in average (this point is just speculation and can vary)
-a developer can achieve 1 change per day.
-` Analyze-->Prioritize-->develop--->test--->Deploy`

 |Clients  |No. of potential changes|
 |:--------|:-----------------------------|